tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

 #### `.count()`

-Returns the total of times the character / character sequence appears in the given string.
+Returns the total of times the character/character-sequence appears in the given string.

 {% highlight py %}
 print( all.count('o') )      # 4